ahle-pro/sbt-tds/README.md

 # sbt-tds
-Trick Detection System for Cognitive Test
+Trick Detection System based on a sequence of photos.